2020PB/police-brutality/reports/Washington.md

 Officer pins protestor with his knee on his neck.
 His partner intervenes and moves his knee onto the individual's back.

+Possibly related to OPD Case 2020OPA-0324 - "Placing the knee on the neck area of two people who had been arrested"

 tags: knee-on-neck, arrest, protestor

 id: wa-seattle-1